opentelekomcloud-docs/cloud-create/umn/source/index.rst

 2.3.
 Deploy and update
 ----------------------

-When your design is ready, simply hit “Deploy” - and Cloud Create will provision everything for you on Open Telekom Cloud in just minutes.
+When your design is ready, simply hit “Deploy” - and Cloud Create will provision everything for you on T-Cloud Public in just minutes.
 Deploying apps with Cloud Create is simple, controlled, and fully transparent:

 **1. Select, Configure, and Launch**

-In the **Deploy** section, you choose the desired **application version**, fill in required **inputs**, and select a **cloud provider** - like Open Telekom Cloud.
+In the **Deploy** section, you choose the desired **application version**, fill in required **inputs**, and select a **cloud provider** - like T-Cloud Public.
 Before launching, they can easily **review the deployment workflow** to ensure everything is ready.

 .. figure:: /_static/images/features/overview-deploy.png
   :width: 800

   Figure 6.
-Administrators select Open Telekom Cloud to deploy
+Administrators select T-Cloud Public to deploy

 **2. Interactive, Step-by-Step Execution**